sassoftware/ci360-extensions/ci360-twilio-connector/README.md

 ### CI360 Setup

-Steps to set up new connector for Syniverse:
+Steps to set up new connector for Twilio:
 -   In CI360, go to General Settings -> External Access -> Connectors
 -   Create “New Connector”
 -   Name it “Twilio Connector”